-OpenStack: OpenStack is a set of open source software tools for building and managing cloud computing platforms.
+OpenStack: OpenStack is a set of open source software tools for building and managing cloud computing architectures.
 It enables service providers to provision and orchestrate pools of data center resources across compute and storage.
 Service providers implementing OpenStack for NFV infrastructure include: AT&T, Verizon, XO Communications, Comcast, Time Warner Cable, NTT, SK Telecom, China Mobile Ltd., China Unicom, Deutsche Telekom, Swisscom, British Telecom Group and Telefónica.
 Service providers can buy OpenStack platforms from a number of suppliers, including Red Hat, Dell, Hewlett Packard Enterprise, Ericsson, VMware and Mirantis, or deploy via internal development on open source.

 VMware vCloud NFV: VMware is the leading provider of virtualization software to large enterprises, including the internal IT departments of most large service providers.
 VMware's vCloud NFV is an integrated, modular, multi-tenant infrastructure platform optimized for service providers deploying NFV.
 VMware has more than 80 NFV deployments with more than 45 service providers.
 It has certified more than 34 NFV applications for virtual network functions as part of its VMware Ready for NFV partner VNF-compatibility program.
 VMware's Integrated OpenStack enables service providers to quickly deploy NFV applications on OpenStack platforms.

-New NFV infrastructure means changes in security
+New NFV infrastructure means changes in NFV security

-How to face OpenStack management challenges
+How to face the top five challenges of managing OpenStack

 Related Q&A from Lee Doyle